waigani/GoOracle/README.md

 Usage
 -----

-Select a symbol (function, variable, constant etc) and press `ctrl+shift+o`.
+Select, or place your cursor over, a symbol (function, variable, constant etc) and press `ctrl+shift+o`.
 You will be presented with the following modes of analysis to choose from:

 ```
 callees     show possible targets of selected function call